Your electricity baseload over the last year of 2.9 kW is high. Other schools with a similar number of pupils have a baseload of 2.5 kW.

 This chart shows your electricity baseload over the last year.
 This is the amount of electricity you use overnight when the school is empty.

 The Problem Your baseload over the last year of 2.9 kW is high.
 Other schools with a similar number of pupils have a baseload of 2.5 kW.

-Electricity baseload is the electricity needed to provide power to appliances that keep running at all times.
+Electricity baseload is the electricity needed to provide power to appliances that keep running at all times, such as fridges, freezers and IT servers.
 It can be measured by looking at your school's out of hours electricity consumption.

 Common causes A high baseload is often caused by:

 Electric water heaters

 Computers, whiteboards and other electrical equipment left running when the school is closed.

 What you should do Reducing a school's baseload is often the fastest way of reducing a school's energy costs and reducing its carbon footprint.
 For each 1kW reduction in baseload, the school will save £1,050 per year, and reduce its carbon footprint by 2,400 kg.